minio/kes-docs/content/integrations/entrust-keycontrol.md

    $ export KES_CLIENT_KEY=client.key
    ```

-3. Test the Configuration
+3. Test the Configuration.

-   Perform any API operation allowed by the policy we assigned above.
+   Perform any API operation allowed by the policy defined in the KES server configuration file.

    For example, create a key: